dev-shah-2204/minecraft-but-harder/README.md

 But don't worry, there's a good part too.
 You get a cool reward every 5 xp levels.
 These include armor, tools and weapons with custom enchantments!<br>
 Secondly, when you die, your precious items get stored in a chest at the spot that you died and you're given that spot's coordinates.
 You don't wanna lose that stuff, right?

-Oh and here's another cool feature; when you die, your cords are sent to you and all your precious items are stored in a chest.
-Isn't that great?
-But here's the catch.
-You lose all of your exp.
-All of it.
-Start again from level 0.

 Moreover, you get the cooked variant of the food that an animal would usually drop.
 Cooked Porkchop instead of Porkchop, Steak instead of Beef, Cooked Mutton instead of Raw Mutton etc.